-The 2017 NIT data coverage is from 1 January through 31 December 2016.
-6. Global Insights Business Conditions and Risk Indicators 2016 Code: GI Year of publication: 2017 Type of assessment: Commercial business expert assessment Data provider: IHS Global Insight Global Risk Service Founded in 1959, IHS Global Insight is a global information company employing more than 5,100 people in more than 30 countries around the world.
+6. Global Insights Business Conditions and Risk Indicators 2022 Code: Gl

+Year of publication: 2023

+Type of assessment: Commercial business expert assessment Data provider: IHS Global Insight Global Risk Service

+Founded in 1959, IHS Global Insight is a global information company employing more than 5,100 people in more than 30 countries around the world.
 It provides a wide range of online services covering macroeconomics, country risk and individual sector analysis.

-The Global Insight Country Risk Rating System has been in operation since 1999 and provides a six-factor analysis of the risk environment in over 200 countries/territories.
+The Global Insight Country Risk Rating System has been in operation since 1999 and provides a sixfactor analysis of the risk environment in over 200 countries/territories.
 The six factors are political, economic, legal, tax operational and security risk.
 The corruption risk score used in the CPI is drawn from Global Insight Business Conditions and Risk Indicators.

 The assessments are made by over 100 in-house country specialists, who also draw on the expert opinions of in-country freelancers, clients and other contacts.
 The ratings reflect IHS Global Insights expert perceptions of the comparative level of the problem in each country/territory.
 The ratings assess the broad range of corruption, from petty bribe-paying to higher-level political corruption and the scores assigned to each country are based on a qualitative assessment of corruption in each country/territory.
-Corruption question(s) Experts are asked to assess:

-The risk that individuals/companies will face bribery or other corrupt practices to carry out business, from securing major contracts to being allowed to import/export a small product or obtain everyday paperwork.
-This threatens a company's ability to operate in a country, or opens it up to legal or regulatory penalties and reputational damage.
-Scores The ratings range from a minimum of 1.0 (maximum corruption) to 5.0 (minimum corruption) and allow for half-point intermediate scores (e.g. 3.5).
-Country coverage 204 countries/territories worldwide are scored.
+The risk is that individuals/companies will face bribery or other corrupt practices to carry out business, from securing major contracts to being allowed to import/export a small product or obtain everyday paperwork.
+This threatens a company's ability to operate in a country or opens it up to legal or regulatory penalties and reputational damage.

+The ratings range from a minimum of 1.0 (maximum corruption) to 5.0 (minimum corruption) and allow for half-point intermediate scores (e.g. 3.5).

+209 countries/territories worldwide are scored.